-This paragraph contains a description of group policy, which is applicable for the solo entity. a.s.r. has outsourced some of its operational activities.
+a.s.r. has outsourced some of its operational activities.
 Despite this, a.s.r. remains fully responsible and accountable for these activities and the power of influence remains with a.s.r.
 To manage the risks related to outsourcing, a.s.r. has drafted a policy to safeguard a controlled and sound business operations.
-Solid risk management, governance and monitoring are essential to manage outsourced activities.
+Solid risk management, governance, and monitoring are essential to manage outsourced activities.
 The outsourcing policy outlines the relevant procedures and is applicable to a.s.r. and its subsidiaries.
+The policy has been updated in 2018.

 To define the respective rights and obligations, a.s.r. drafts a written outsourcing contract with the service provider.
-Confidentiality, quality of service and continuity are key for a.s.r. in carrying out its activities.
+Confidentiality, quality of service, and continuity are key for a.s.r. in carrying out its activities.
 In addition, customer centricity and compliance with law and regulations are essential, regardless of who performs the activities.
-To safeguard the quality of outsourced activities, service providers are closely scrutinised prior to selection and during the services.
-Compliance with agreed obligations is monitored.
-The findings of the monitoring activities serve as input for the periodic consultation on operational, tactical and strategic level with the service provider.
+To safeguard the quality of outsourced activities, service providers are scrutinised prior to selection and during the services.
+Being compliant with the terms of the contract is monitored.
+The findings of the monitoring activities serve as input for the periodic consultation on operational, tactical and strategic level with the service provider. a.s.r. has outsourced certain critical and/or important activities that are part of material operational processes.

-a.s.r.
-Schade has outsourced certain critical and/or important activities that are part of material operational processes.
-Outsourced activities are related to front- or back office activities.
+Outsourced activities are related to front-, mid- or back office activities related to the supervised entities.
 In addition, the management and service of some supporting systems are also outsourced.